MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/power-bi-bc.md

 #### Q4 Can I share the underlying dashboard dataset with others in my organization?

-Only employees assigned the role of [Analyst](./use/user-roles.md) in Workplace Analytics should have access to the underlying dataset in the Power BI dashboard.
+To maintain data privacy, only employees assigned the role of [Analyst](./use/user-roles.md) in Workplace Analytics should have access to the underlying dataset in the Power BI dashboard.

 #### Q5 How do I set up and run a Workplace Analytics query?